citusdata/citus_docs/dist_tables/querying.rst

 Co-located joins
 ----------------------------

 To join two large tables efficiently, it is advised that you distribute them on the same columns you used to join the tables.
-In this case, the Citus master knows which shards of the tables might match with shards of the other table by looking at the distribution column metadata.
+In this case, the Citus coordinator knows which shards of the tables might match with shards of the other table by looking at the distribution column metadata.
 This allows Citus to prune away shard pairs which cannot produce matching join keys.
-The joins between remaining shard pairs are executed in parallel on the workers and then the results are returned to the master.
+The joins between remaining shard pairs are executed in parallel on the workers and then the results are returned to the coordinator.

 .. note::
   In order to benefit most from co-located joins, you should hash distribute your tables on the join key and use the same number of shards for both tables.
 If you do this, each shard will join with exactly one shard of the other table.
 Also, the shard creation logic will ensure that shards with the same distribution key ranges are on the same workers.
 This means no data needs to be transferred between the workers, leading to faster joins.